Skip Navigation

 In 1963, Mr. Ed Basha recognized the need for extensive repairs on the school building.
 He built a new school on property he obtained on West Galveston Street.
 The new school opened in 1964, with the name Basha added to the title.
 The school was dedicated in a special ceremony by the Bishop in front of the new classrooms.
 Then, Mr. Adolph Weinberg financed the construction of a convent on the grounds adjacent to the school.
 The Sisters of Charity of Seton Hill maintained a strong presence in the school throughout the years.

 In 1984, Sister Mary Norbert Long left her position as Superintendent of Tucson Catholic Schools to become principal at St. Mary-Basha.
 During her tenure, the school enrollment doubled in size.
 She also facilitated the expansion of the campus, including construction of several classrooms, a computer lab, library, science lab, a music classroom, and an art room.
-Sister Mary Norbert worked tirelessly and without pay, to ensure that St. Mary-Basha Catholic School was a loving community of prayer and learning.
-She instilled high expectations in her teachers and students which elevated our reputation as a school with rigorous academics and strong Catholic identity.
+Sister Mary Norbert worked tirelessly and without pay to ensure that St. Mary-Basha Catholic School was a loving community of prayer and learning.
+She instilled high expectations in her teachers and students which elevated the reputation of the school as one with rigorous academics and strong Catholic identity.
 Catholic high schools came to expect that St. Mary-Basha graduates would be successful students and leaders among their peers.